Meet Our Team

 I enjoy working alongside the learners to provide an education that meets their individual needs and supports them to grow and thrive.
 I believe it is the job of school leadership to support the children, their whānau, and their teachers to create a space where each child feels valued and supported.

-Deputy Principal, Senior College
+Andrew Kingston, Deputy Principal Senior College

 Every learner comes to us with a range of skills and capabilities, and it is our responsibility to inspire them to develop essential learning skills so they are equipped to face challenges and opportunities within and beyond the classroom.
 My goal is to empower learners to understand that learning is learnable.
 I'm driven to develop confident, capable, and reflective learners who are intrinsically motivated to go that little bit further in the quest for personal excellence.